suneeta-mall/suneeta-mall.github.io/_posts/2019-12-22-Reproducible-ml-tensorflow.md

 ```

 So we have 100% reproducible ML code now but saying **training is snail-ish is an understatement**.
 Training time has increased
-(CPU based measures) from 28 minutes vs 1 hr 45 minutes as we give away with inter thread parallelism and also asynchronous
+(CPU based measures) from 28 minutes vs 1 hr 45 minutes as we give away with inter-thread parallelism and also asynchronous computation optimization.
-computation optimization.
 This is not practical in reality.
 This is also why reproducibility in ML is more focussed around
 _having a road map to reach the same conclusions<sub>- [Dodge]</sub>_.
-This is realized by maintaining a system capable of
- capturing full provenance over everything involved in ML process including data, code, processes and infrastructure/environment.
+This is realized by maintaining a system capable of capturing full provenance over everything involved in the ML process including data, code, processes, and infrastructure/environment.
 This will be the focus of [part 3] of this blog series.

 ---

-Next part of technical blog series, [Reproducibility in Machine Learning], is [End-to-end reproducible Machine Learning pipelines on Kubernetes][Part 3].
+The next part of the technical blog series, [Reproducibility in Machine Learning], is [End-to-end reproducible Machine Learning pipelines on Kubernetes][Part 3].